 - After the End: The Japanese version's plot says this game takes place in a post-apocalyptic 1999.

 - All Witches Have Cats: The sorcerologist Tessa owns four cats, two of whom (Al and Ivan) actually aid her in battle from time to time.
 The catch is that Tessa owns several other pets, such as a bird (Hato), a frog (Kaeru), and a dragon spirit which doubles as her cape (Manot).

-- Censorship Bureau: Blade was originally known as "Jihad" in Japan, however, because of religious connotations (a rare example of an Islamic reference) it was changed to what it is now.
-Curiously, many later sources, including the Japanese ones, now refer to the character as Blade instead of Jihad.
+- Censorship Bureau: Blade was originally known as "Jihad" in prototype versions, however, because of religious connotations (a rare example of an Islamic reference) it was changed to what it is now.

 - Cool Mask: Kenji.

-- Crossover: Tessa/Tabasa is a playable character in Pocket Fighter/Super Gem Fighter Mini Mix (in which Leo and Hauzer make cameos; the former in her stage, the latter in Ryu's ending), and Capcom Fighting Evolution had the appearances of Leo, Hauzer, Hydron/Nool, and Kenji/Mukuro as playable, plus cameos from Tessa, Mai-Ling, Blade, Kongou, and Gi Gi in Leo, Jedah, and Pyron's endings.
+- Crossover: Tessa is a playable character in Super Gem Fighter: Mini Mix (in which Leo and Hauzer make cameos; the former in her stage, the latter in Ryu's ending), and Capcom Fighting Evolution had the appearances of Leo, Hauzer, Hydron, and Kenji as playable, plus cameos from Tessa, Mai-Ling, Blade, Kongou, and Gi Gi in Leo, Jedah, and Pyron's endings.

 - Chuck Cunningham Syndrome: Most of the bosses.

 - Dimensional Traveler: Alluded to in Tessa's backstory and more explicitly confirmed in her crossover appearances.

 - Dub Name Change: Most characters, with the exceptions of Leo, Hauzer and Kongounote had their names changed from Warzard to Red Earth: